|

 all digital, and most top jazz and electronic music producers

 prefer digital as well.
+And that pretty

 much tells the story; all classical and many jazz recordings